neilpeterson/github-ado-sync/README.md

 Once deployed, the Azure Function is connected to the GitHub repository, where the function is stored and configured for manual sync.
 The ARM template includes logic to remove this source control integration.
 See the parameters and examples for details on how to deploy without source control integration.

+**Configuration**

+Once deployed, copy the Azure Function Url and use the value in a GitHub webhook.

 ## Solution depolyment parameters

 | Parameter | Type | Description |